andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 - Popular activism - militancy - of regular people - to force the question of school districts.
 - 1957 Little Rock Nine case for desegregation in schools, Little Rock, Arkansas.
   - Central High - had big, beautiful New Deal buildings, textbooks, resources, and so on.
-  - Governor of the state of Arkansas refused to integrate theschools and called in the state guard to block the entrance to the black students.
+  - Governor of the state of Arkansas refused to integrate the schools and called in the state guard to block the entrance to the black students.
   - Created an international incident - in the context of the Cold War, these flaws of the United States created a media incident.
   - Eisenhower federalizes the national guard, reverses their orders - the guards are now escorting them into the school.
   - State guard provides continual protection for the students in the first year.